apache/mxnet/docs/tutorials/mkldnn/mkldnn_quantization.md

 mx.model.save_checkpoint('quantized-resnet18_v1', 0, qsym, qarg_params, aux_params)
 ```

 By applying `quantize_graph` to the symbolic model, a new quantized model can be generated, named `qsym` along with its parameters.
-We can see `_contrib_requantize` operators are inserted after `Convolution` to conver the INT32 output to FP32.
+We can see `_contrib_requantize` operators are inserted after `Convolution` to convert the INT32 output to FP32.

 ![none calibrated model](none_calib.png)